Estimating customer impatience in a service system with unobserved balking: Model and preliminaries

 \item[(ii)] When all $s$ servers are busy, the virtual waiting time and the workload decrease with slope $1$ and $s$, respectively, as time passes without effective arrivals. \end{itemize} Figure \ref{fig:vwtime} illustrates an example of the realization of the virtual waiting time process for $s=2$.
 The actual waiting time of a customer arriving at time $t$ equals $V(t-)$, so that a customer balks if the virtual waiting time just before the arrival instant exceeds her patience threshold.
 The resulting system can be considered as an M/G/$s$ queue with impatient customers.

 As some customers will balk, there will be a difference between the interarrival times of the customers (covering both the balking and non-balking customers) on one hand, and the \textit{effective} interarrival times (covering just the non-balking customers) on the other hand.
 Throughout this paper the sequence of effective interarrival times is denoted by $(A_i)_{i=1,2,\ldots}$.
-Importantly, observe that the random variables $A_i$ are generally neither identically distributed nor independent (noting that in a stationary system the sequence is identically distributed but still dependent).
+Importantly, observe that the random variables $A_i$ are generally neither identically distributed nor independent.
 We can reconstruct them from the sequences $(T_i)_{i=1,2,\ldots}$, $(B_i)_{i=1,2,\ldots}$, and $(Y_i)_{i=1,2,\ldots}$ in the following manner.
 For the following construction we let a non-balking customer arrive at time $t=0$, as will be further motivated in Remark~\ref{R1}.
 Denoting the virtual waiting time process at time $t$ by $V(t)$, we have that $A_1=\sum_{k=1}^{j_1} T_k$ where

 Similarly $A_i=\sum_{k=j_{i-1}+1}^{j_i} T_k$ where

 Observe that $j_i$ has the interpretation of being the index of the $i$-th non-balking customer.
 Let $\tilde{A}_i := \sum_{k=1}^i A_k$ denote the $i$-th effective arrival time.
 We denote the upward-jump size in the virtual waiting time caused by the $i$-th joining customer by $X_i:= V(\tilde{A}_i) - V(\tilde{A}_i-)$.
 In the single-server case ($s=1$), we have $X_i = B_{j_i}$.
 In the multi-server case ($s \geqslant 2$), on the other hand, $X_i$ takes a complicated form depending on both the queue-length and the residual service times of customers in service seen on the arrival instant.
 For a single-server system ($s=1$), Figure \ref{fig:workload} illustrates the workload process during a single busy period for the case of deterministic patience, i.e., $Y=\theta$ for some $\theta>0$.
 The building blocks of our framework, viz.\ the interarrival and service requirements and their \textit{effective} counterparts, are highlighted in the figure.
 It is stressed that the distribution of the effective interarrival times can significantly deviate from the (exponential) distribution of the interarrival times.
 Figure \ref{fig:arrival_dist} illustrates this effect for two different patience-level distributions.
 In addition, as mentioned, the effective interarrival times are not independent, as opposed to the interarrival times.